TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

 angle
 -----

-..  t3-gifbuilder-text:: angle
+..  confval:: angle

     :Data type: :t3-data-type:`degree`
     :Default: 0
     :Range: -90 to 90

-    The rotation degree of the :t3-gifbuilder-text:`text`.
+    The rotation degree of the :ref:`gifbuilder-text-text`.

     ..  note::
-        The angle is not available, if :t3-gifbuilder-text:`spacing` / :t3-gifbuilder-text:`wordSpacing` is set.
+        The angle is not available, if :ref:`gifbuilder-text-spacing` / :ref:`gifbuilder-text-wordSpacing` is set.

 ..  _gifbuilder-text-antiAlias: